AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 The Adobe Experience Platform Web SDK (AEP Web SDK) has support for the Interactive Advertising Bureau Transparency & Consent Framework, version 2.0 (IAB TCF 2.0).
 This guide shows the requirements for supporting IAB TCF 2.0 through the AEP Web SDK integrating with Real-time Customer Data Platform, Audience Manager, Experience Events, Analytics, and Experience Edge.

-Additionally, the following guides are available to assist with learning how to integrate IAB TCF 2.0 with and without Adobe Experience Platform Launch.
+Additionally, the following guides are available to assist in learning how to integrate IAB TCF 2.0 with and without Adobe Experience Platform Launch.

 - [With Adobe Experience Platform Launch](./iab-tcf-with-launch.md)
 - [Without Adobe Experience Platform Launch](./iab-tcf-without-launch.md)

+## Getting started

+In order to implement the AEP Web SDK with IAB TCF 2.0, it is required that you have a working understanding of the Experience Data Model (XDM) and Experience Events.
+Before you start, please review the following document:

+- [Experience Data Model (XDM) System overview](../../xdm/home.md): Standardization and interoperability are key concepts behind Adobe Experience Platform. [!DNL Experience Data Model] (XDM), driven by Adobe, is an effort to standardize customer experience data and define schemas for customer experience management.

 ## Real-time Customer Data Platform integration